dconeybe/concurrency-is-hard/TRANSLATIONS.md

-# Translations of Comprehensive Rust 🦀
+# Translations of Concurrency Is Hard

 We would love to have your help with translating the course into other languages!
 Please see the [translations page] for the existing translations.